nkmakes/nkmakes.github.io/_posts/2020-08-25-crypto-bot-freqtrade-install-windows.md

 ---
 layout: post
-title:  "Freqtrader part 1: Running our open source crypto bot on Windows 10"
+title:  "freqtrader part 1: Running your open source crypto bot on Windows 10"
 date:   2020-8-25 8:05:55 +0100
 image:  /images/10.jpg
 tags:   Freqtrader crypto bitcoin trading bot
 description: How-to guide to create your own local Windows 10 Freqtrader crypto bot to start to test your crypto strategies today.
 ---

+I've been pretty fascinated about trading and crypto from years ago, money just loses it's value, automated algorithmic trading offers a way your computer work as your personal money manager, just under your orders, crypto promises a world with cheap and secure transaction fees, and a shield for inflation.

+As i´m not the only one that thinks about this stuff, there are already some very interesting open source projects that aim to automatize crypto trading.

+WARNING: This document has no intention of persuade nobody to invest money in anything.
+It's just a informative about how running a program already available.
+I am not responsible in any way for any money you invest, only your hability creating algorithms is.

-## Intro about open source crypto trading bots
+## About open source crypto trading bots

-### What is a cripto bot?
+### What is a crypto bot?

-### Open source crypto bots as 2020
+In brief: It's a program made to execute automated orders in a cryptocurrency exchange.

+What this means?
+With this tools we can make a computer locally, or on the cloud buy and sell cryptos based on our strategies.

+Most of them also have integrated more tools to develop our strategies like backtracking, plotting the data, or optimize our strategy using some kind of AI.

+The money we can earn or loose depends on our strategy, and this is the hard part.

+For this guide i'll using freqtrade and will show how to test your own strategies under windows docker.

+### Why Freqtrade?

+I tried to use Zenbot, but Docker install under Windows was not possible, It's made in Node.js and looks like a nice program.

+In the other hand, i already had used freqtade for some months now on a cloud server with dry run and has not given any problem.

+It's Python 3 based and well mantained, each time is better doccumented and has more features, and i hadn't found any serious bugs.
+This plus tha ability to run your tests from Windows make it the best alternative.

 ## Freqtrader local setup

 ### Initial requeriments
-Updated Windows 10 or Windows 10 Home OS with git
+Updated Windows 10 or Windows 10 Home OS with git already installed Some knowledge aout the command line
+A brain interested in algorithms

 ### Setting up our Docker enviroment on Win 10